asrcpq/tttz/doc/rule.md

 * Special keys: move left/right until fail(=long press in gui)

-* No soft drop

-	Although you cannot move a piece one block down, you can still apply some tricks to control its y position:

-	* You can "hook" the piece to a higher place, then move it horizontally into a hole.
-	It is totally safe since we have infinite lock time and zero gravity.

-	* You can use high kicks to lift a block.

 * SRS kick table(with 180 degree kick)

 * Garbage in same attack has a 30%(or 40%) probability to shift